hashicorp/vault-plugin-database-elasticsearch/README.md

 To do this, first create a role that will allow Vault the minimum privileges needed to administer users and passwords by performing a
 POST to Elasticsearch.
-The following example is in Python, and you'll need to replace "username" and "password" to real values, and also will need to replace "http://localhost:9200" with your ElasticSearch URL.
+The following example is in Python, and you'll need to replace "username" and "password" to real values, and also will need to replace "http://localhost:9200" with your Elasticsearch URL.
 For the username and password, we used the `elastic` username, which is the name for the built-in superuser, and the password that we set for that user previously in the `$ $ES_HOME/bin/elasticsearch-setup-passwords interactive` step.
 ```